a-kramer/ode_rmhmc/README.md

 matlab toolbox [SBPOP](http://www.sbtoolbox2.org/main.php) to be installed.

+The steady state adapted algorithms do not integrate the model and do not require this package.

-The model files for the steady state adapted algorithms (NR prefix) have been build using octave forge's [symbolic package](http://octave.sourceforge.net/symbolic/).
+The model files for the steady state adapted algorithms (NR prefix) have been built using octave forge's [symbolic package](http://octave.sourceforge.net/symbolic/).
 However, the symbolic calculations required can be done using any other software capable of symbolic calculations.